 If you’ve already rented an apartment before, ask your old landlord for a letter of reference.
 You could also volunteer to sign a longer lease.
 This helps your future landlord cut down on vacancies and lost time and money while trying to fill them.

-Utility companies want to make sure they will be paid.
-So, they almost always run a credit check when you apply for new service.
+Utilities like cable, electricity, phone, and water are short-term loans as you use them before paying.
+Utility companies run credit checks for new services to ensure payment.
 In fact, not paying your utilities on time can result in damage to your credit scores.